- What is it?

 - Generalized vulvodynia—refers to generalized, unprovoked vulvar pain.

-- Vulvar vestibulitis—is characterized by pain experienced when pressure is applied to the area surrounding the vaginal opening.
-In this case, the recurrent vulvar pain may be triggered by sexual activity, tampon insertion or gynecological exams, or when wearing tight-fitting pants or even when sitting.
+- Vestibulodynia, formerly called vulvar vestibulitis, which is characterized by pain experienced when pressure or touch is applied to the area surrounding the vaginal opening(the vestibule) In this case, the recurrent vulvar pain may be triggered by sexual activity, tampon insertion or gynecological exams, when wearing tight-fitting pants or even when sitting.

-It is estimated that up to 16 percent of women—roughly 13 million—will suffer with chronic vulvar pain at some point in their lives.
+It is estimated that approximately 15 percent of women will suffer with chronic vulvar pain at some point in their lives.
 Still, vulvodynia remains poorly understood and is often misdiagnosed.

 Many women suffer with unexplained vulvar pain for months—even years—before a correct diagnosis is made and an appropriate treatment plan is determined.
 A Harvard study funded by the National Institutes of Health found that 60 percent of women who suffer from the condition consult at least three health care professionals in seeking a diagnosis, and 40 percent of those still remained undiagnosed.
 The study emphasizes how important it is for women to be persistent in seeking an accurate diagnosis so they can receive appropriate treatment.

 While vulvodynia affects women of all age groups, the onset of symptoms is most common among women between the ages of 18 and 25.
-This risk drops significantly in those 35 years and older.
 Although vulvodynia was once thought to affect mainly Caucasian women, recent studies have shown that Hispanic and African American women are equally likely to develop the condition.

 Causes and Risk Factors

 There is no simple answer to the question, "What causes vulvodynia?"
-We do know that it is not caused by infection, the human papillomavirus (HPV) or other sexually transmitted diseases, cancer or neurologic disorders.
-It can only be diagnosed after other causes of vulvar pain, such as yeast infections, have been ruled out.
+We do know that it is not caused by infection, the human papillomavirus (HPV) or other sexually transmitted diseases, cancer or generalized neurologic disorders.
+It can only be diagnosed after other causes of vulvar pain, such as infection, dermatitis or atrophy have been ruled out or if the pain continues despite successful treatment of any identified disorders.

 - pelvic nerve damage or irritation